List of the oldest buildings in New Jersey

 This article attempts to list the oldest extant buildings surviving in the state of New Jersey in the United States of America, including the oldest houses in New Jersey and any other surviving structures.
-Some dates are approximate and based upon dendochronology, architectural studies, and historical records.
+Some dates are approximate and based upon dendrochronology, architectural studies, and historical records.
 Sites on the list are generally from the First Period of American architecture or earlier.

 To be listed here a site must: